Pete Mangurian

 Peter K. Mangurian (born June 17, 1955) is an American football coach and former player.
-He is currently serving as the offensive line coach for the San Antonio Brahmas of the XFL and was formerly the tight ends coach for the Tampa Bay Vipers of the XFL.
+He was formerly the tight ends coach for the Tampa Bay Vipers of the XFL and Offensive line coach for the San Antonio Brahmas.
 Mangurian has been a longtime assistant coach in the National Football League (NFL) as a tight end coach, offensive line coach, and offensive coordinator.
 He has coached in two Super Bowls and two Pro Bowls and numerous playoff appearances during his tenure as an NFL coach.
 Mangurian also was the head football coach at Cornell University from 1998 to 2000 and at Columbia University from 2012 to 2014.

 Playing career

 Mangurian attended Louisiana State University from 1975 to 1978, where he played football as a defensive tackle.
 He was a member of Delta Kappa Epsilon fraternity.

 Coaching career

 College

 Mangurian began his coaching career as the assistant offensive line coach at Southern Methodist University in 1979 through 1980.
 In 1981, he spent one season at New Mexico State University as their offensive line coach.
 He then moved to Stanford University as their offensive line coach in 1982 and 1983 before returning to his alma mater, Louisiana State University, as their offensive line coach from 1984 to 1987.
 LSU went to four Bowl games during his time in Baton Rouge.
 Mangurian returned to the college ranks from 1998–2000 as Head Coach of Cornell University.
 He later returned to the Ivy League as Head Coach of Columbia University in December 2011.